 Another fast-drying paint brand is Winsor & Newton, they have two grades of paint: Galeria and Artist or professional paint.
 Winsor & Newton Galeria will dry in 10-20 minutes, while Winsor & Newton

 Professional Acrylic needs about 30 minutes to dry to touch.
 Both will take more time to dry if you like thicker applications.

 M Graham acrylic paint dry time

-M Graham High-Solid Acrylic Emulsion contains more solids (60%) and offers up to 1 hour workable (open) time for artists.
+M Graham High-Solid Acrylic Emulsion contains more solids (60%) and offers up to 1 hour of workable (open) time for artists.
 They don’t add any other mediums or retarder in paint.

 Pebeo, Matisse provides information only about mediums.

 Some brands don’t mention the exact time the acrylic paint will take to dry.
-I recommend to assume that it’s close to standard, as the paint composition is quite common and if you don’t see any unknown titles on the paint label, consider waiting 10-30 minutes to dry to touch and up to 24 hrs for fully cured painting.
+I recommend assuming that it’s close to standard, as the paint composition is quite common and if you don’t see any unknown titles on the paint label, consider waiting 10-30 minutes to dry to touch and up to 24 hrs for fully cured painting.

 You can also create your own table of dry time based on your experience and notes, especially if you work in your authentic and unique technique.
 Just make notes and take photos when you try something new and keep them until your next painting.